100% Pure Seed. No Fillers. Non GMO.

 With the 'eyes facing the sky', plant your peonies 1-2" below the surface of the soil.

 This Itoh Peony has sprouted growth from its 'eyes', which are no longer dormant.

 The developed 'eyes' of this Itoh Peony are left exposed, above the soil line.

-Growth Habit: While the height varies by cultivar, most peony flowers are around 3 feet high and the leaves are around thirty inches high.
+Growth Habit: While the height varies with each variety, most peony flowers are around 36 inches high, and the foliage is around 30 inches high.

 Fertilizing: The occasional light application of a slow-release organic fertilizer will keep you peonies vigorous for many years to come.
 Sprinkle a little organic fertilizer around the root zone in spring.

 Mulching: When planting, mulch the whole area lightly, with no more than an inch of mulch covering the eyes.
 Avoid planting your peony roots too deeply, or flowering will be restricted.
 For established peonies, use a light layer of bark mulch over the outer root zone.